 Furthermore the Image Browser menu has a new tool called Merge TopoDOT Image Projects.
 If you have a mobile system with multiple cameras, you might have separate sets of image files to load.
 This new tool will merge all those files into a consolidated IPRJ and LST file so you only need to load one set of files when importing images.

 Following the success of the Flat Asset Identification tool in our last release, we added some new functions and options to this tool.
 For those not familiar with this tool, the Flat Asset Identification tool quickly extracts paint markings that are within an identifiable intensity range of the data.
 There are multiple operating modes that require the user to click to identify the asset.
 However, it now offers an Auto option that searches for assets between lane lines and places them automatically.
 Moreover, you can now use a cell as a template to save time on creating the template.
 Conversely, the opposite is also possible since it now allows plotting of the detected template.
-To see these changes, sign up for our release webinar. *More details available at the bottom of the email.

 A couple of the new tools added to the Analysis menu are the Cross Slope Analysis and the Measurement by X-section tools.
 The Cross Slope Analysis tool can be used to calculate cross slope measurements from extracted line-work spanning multiple lanes and exporting an analysis report of the results.
 See it in action in this short video.
 Moreover, you can use the Measurement by X-section tool to manually create measurements anywhere else.
 This tool can be used in any direction and you can snap to elements or snap to the data by using the “Hold Control Key and click” function when measuring.